williamtroup/Calendar.js/README.md

 - Search support.
 - Repeat every Day, Week, Month, or Year (with exclusion days support).
 - Customizable holidays.
-- Navigation keys (when full-screen mode is activated):
+- Navigation keys (in full-screen mode):
   1. Left:  Moves to the previous month.
   2. Right:  Moves to the next month.
   3. Escape:  Close the active dialog, or full-screen mode.